priyanshuJain-32/advanced_algorithms_IITM/week_2.md

 Claim: for any subset system (U,F) that is not a matroid, then there is a wt. function such that the greedy algorithm does not return an optimal solution

+Assume F is not a matroid and fails on exchange property.

+For all X, Y belongs to F. If size X > size Y, then there exists x belongs to X\Y such that Y union x belongs to F.

+**Negation of this:**
+X,Y belongs to F such that size X > size Y but for all x belonging to X\Y, YUx does not belong to F.

+## Why greedy failed in Non-overlapping classes case?
+Let's say the algo was to pick the non-overlapping classes.
+Take this example _-_
+Consider the single class as Y and two classes as X. Here if we see size X > size Y but X-Y = x will have the two classes of X. and if we were to add any of the two classes to Y it will not be part of F. As F is a family of non-overlapping classes.

+But we will say that some other greedy algo worked where we sorted the classes in decreasing order by end times.
+It was a special case.

+If we were to add weights to the classes and if we say I want to pick non-overlapping classes and maximize weight then greedy algo may end up failing.
+So in non-matroids, greedy algos could work but in special cases and special algos.

+## L2.
+5: Scheduling with Deadlines